More than half a million children in North America are blind or have low vision.

 2. Ocular trauma

 Ocular trauma is a leading cause of blindness, affecting one eye.

-According to a study published in the Journal of Ophthalmology, about a quarter of a million children are treated for serious ocular trauma yearly in the USA alone.
+According to a study published in the Journal of Ophthalmology, about a quarter of a million children are treated for serious ocular trauma every year, in the U.S. alone.